fred07diamond/DrugsAreBad/README.md

 ## Links

-Use this [link](https://preview.c9users.io/freddiamond01/drugs-are-bad/index.html?_c9_id=livepreview1&_c9_host=https://ide.c9.io) to go to the full site.
+Use this https://fred07diamond.github.io/DrugsAreBad/ to go to the full site.

-Use this [link](https://github.com/fred07diamond/DrugsAreBad) to head over to our Repository.
+Use this [link](https://github.com/fred07diamond/DrugsAreBad) to head over to my Repository.

 ## Contributions
 This is an open beta IDE with multiple extensions available